11 Helpful / 0 Not

 Pros: -Many wooded and open shots.

--Great look, I believe it was hole 10 that was just a long straight par 5 that had a design mowed in the grass along the way.
+-Visually stunning.
+Hole 11 was a long straight par 5 that had a design mowed in the grass along the way.

 - Locals that I've played with were great!